-6. Click the Diagram button () to switch to the diagram view.
-The parameters are defined in the Inspector tab.
+6. Click Diagram (grid icon) to switch to the diagram view.
+The parameters are defined in the Parameters pane.

-7. In the model workspace, select the Crank subsystem.
-8. In the Inspector tab, change the length value (L) to CrankL.
+7. In the Model Workspace, select the Crank subsystem.
+8. In the Parameters pane, change the length value (L) to CrankL.
 The Crank subsystem now inherits the numeric value of CrankL that you defined.

 9. Select the ConnectingRod subsystem and change its length value to ConRodL.

-10. Click the Main button above the model workspace to navigate to the top level of the model.
+10. Click Main in the Navigation Toolbar above the workspace to navigate to the top level of the model.